uchicago-cs/chiwebsite/chistributed/architecture.rst

 All messages have at least a ``type`` field to specify the type of message, with additional fields depending on the type of message.
-When a message is directed to a specific node (as opposed to a message directed to the broker itself), the message will also have a ``destination`` field specifying the node (or nodes) that the message is directed to.
+When a message is directed to a specific node (as opposed to a message directed to the broker itself), the message will also have a ``destination`` field specifying the node that the message is directed to.

 We define three message types that always originate in the broker, and are directed to a specific node (specified with the ``destination`` field):